supanadit/operation-deploy-center-engine/readme.md

 - Auto Building and Deploy to selected server using ( Target Mode )
 - Create Plugin for Visual Studio Code, PHP Storm, Intellij Idea, Webstorm, Ruby Mine, Rider, Goland, Android Studio, Pycharm, Clion and Sublime Text
 - Currently Support Public GIT Repository Only
+- ORM Integration with Sequelize ( OK )
+- Integration with Octokit ( OK )
+- Get all repository from github
+- Get all only forked repository from github
+- Auto update forked repository from github
+- Delete forder repository from github

 ## Step By Step To Setup
 - Clone this Repository